combinators/expression-problem/README.md

 Both scripts will create a `java-report.txt` file within `target/ep-firstVersion/`.

+## Compiling C++ and running test cases with CPPUnit test

+The C++ code uses [Cpputest](https://cpputest.github.io/) for testing.
+The `dependencies` folder contains a snapshot of the includes and compiled libraries for use on linux.
+Should these files prove to not be useful to you, then retrieve the latest Cpputest from their [github repository](https://cpputest.github.io/).

+On linux, execute the `evaluate_cp.sh` script within its current directory and it will create a `cpp-report.txt` file within `target/ep-firstVersion`

 # References

 1. Wadler, Philip, [Email to to Java Genericity Mailing List](http://homepages.inf.ed.ac.uk/wadler/papers/expression/expression.txt)